juntylpro1/secure-enterprise/catalog-manifest.md

         :   The version of the profile.
 For example, `1.0.0.
 You can find the profile name in {{site.data.keyword.compliance_short}}.

     controls
-    :   Section header that indicates that the variation has controls.
-The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `profile_name`, `profile_version`, and `control_name`.
+    :   Section header that indicates that the variation has claimed controls.
+The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `name`, profile `name`, and profile `version`.
 You can view predefined profiles in the {{site.data.keyword.compliance_full}}.

-        profile_name
+        profile
+        :    Section header that indicates that you are adding controls from a specific profile.

+            name
             :   The profile name of the claimed control.
 For example, `NIST`.
 You can find the profile name in {{site.data.keyword.compliance_short}}.

-        profile_version
+            version
             :   The version of the profile.
-For example, `1.0.0.
+For example, `1.0.0`.
 You can find the profile name in {{site.data.keyword.compliance_short}}.

-        control_id
-        :   The ID of the claimed control.
-You can find the ID in {{site.data.keyword.compliance_short}}.
+        names
+        :   Section header to indicate a list of claimed controls.
+For example:

+        ```text
+        "names": [
+           "CM-7(b)",
+           "AC-2(a)"
+         ]
+        ```

     If you have included controls in your readme and your catalog manifest file, the manifest file takes precedence.
 It is best practice to make sure the controls listed in your catalog manifest file match the controls in your readme file.
     {: note}